taniatsq/tp/docs/UserGuide.md

 Format: `description INDEX desc/DESCRIPTION`

 * **Only one description is allowed**.
-The old description will be replaced with the new description.
+The old description will be replaced with the new description (i.e., when we add/edit a description when one already exists.)
 * **Can use special characters**.
-To accommodate for adding tele_handles, percentages/grades, dates etc.
+To accommodate for adding tele handles, percentages/grades, dates etc.

 Examples:
 *  `description 1 desc/Loves coding`: Adds a description `Loves coding` to first student.